Hong Kong protesters stage sit-in at shooting victim's school | DW | 02.10.2019

 Hundreds of demonstrators have staged a sit-in at the school of the 18-year-old student who was shot in the chest by Hong Kong police on Monday.

 Students chanted "no rioters, only tyranny," in addition to slogans and protest songs.
-They also held pictures of the incident, taken from videos posted on Facebook.
+They also held pictures of the incident, taken from videos posted on social media which went viral.

-The shooting of the man in the chest at close range marked the first time that a demonstrator has been struck with live-rounds throughout the nearly four months of protests.
+The shooting of the man in the chest at close range in the Tsuen Wan district of the city marked the first time that a demonstrator has been struck with live-rounds throughout the nearly four months of protests.

 Hong Kong police have since defended the decision, saying that officer in question feared for his life.
 "In this very short span of time, he made a decision and shot the assailant," police chief Stephen Lo said.